City-of-Helsinki/drupal-helfi-platform/documentation/automatic-updates.md

 ### Scheduled updates

-The `Update config` action is not updated by the action itself, so you can modify it any way you want.
+The `Update config` action is never updated automatically, so you can modify it any way you want.
 For example, you can set it to run on schedule using the `schedule` event.

-See [Events that trigger workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) for different ways to trigger an update.
+See [Events that trigger workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) for different ways to trigger it automatically.

 ## Developing